Jesse Owens: 1936 Berlin Summer Olympics

-On December 4, 1935, NAACP Secretary Walter Francis White wrote a letter to Owens, but never sent it.
-He was trying to dissuade Owens from taking part in the 1936 Summer Olympics in Nazi Germany, arguing that an African American should not promote a racist regime after what his race had suffered at the hands of racists in his own country.
-In the months prior to the Games, a movement gained momentum in favor of a boycott.
-Owens was convinced by the NAACP to declare: "If there are minorities in Germany who are being discriminated against, the United States should withdraw from the 1936 Olympics".
+In the months prior to the Games, a movement gained momentum in favor of boycotting them given their racist attitudes towards Africans.
+The NAACP Owens convinced to declare "If there are minorities in Germany who are being discriminated against, the United States should withdraw from the 1936 Olympics."
 Yet he and others eventually took part after Avery Brundage, president of the American Olympic Committee branded them "un-American agitators".